What is Tekturna HCT?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not use potassium supplements or salt substitutes, unless your doctor has told you to.

 Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.

-Drinking alcohol can further lower your blood pressure and may increase certain side effects of Tekturna HCT.
+Avoid drinking alcohol.
+It can further lower your blood pressure and may increase some of the side effects of Tekturna HCT.

 Tekturna HCT side effects